olmjo/tigress-scripts/README.md

 ##### Example 5: single-node Matlab parallel execution
 *PBS*

-This PBS script uses the default setup (see ex1), requests 5 processors on a single node, and runs a Matlab script.
+This script uses the default setup (see ex1), requests one task with 5 processors and runs a Matlab script.
 The Matlab script executes a loop sequentially and then in parallel where each of `MC` iterations takes `MC/DUR` seconds by construction.
 The parallel loop (i.e., the one using the `parfor` construct) should be about `PROCS` times faster.
-This approach does not generalize to multiple nodes.
+This approach does not generalize to parallel execution across nodes.

 ```
 cd ./examples/ex5/
 qsub ex5.pbs
 ```

-##### Example 6: "Substantive" Example with Multiple Cores on Multiple Nodes
+##### Example 6: "Substantive" Example Supporting Cross-Node Execution
 *PBS*, *SLURM*

 This example is less a demonstration of features available (e.g., there is no